vdmann/cse-360-image-hosting-website/README.md

 User functionality without Selenium testing should be done only on Chrome!

 When running "python manage.py test", there will be a total of 10 tests.
-By the second test, it tests the browser functionality running the window sideways.
+By the second/third test, it tests the browser functionality running the window sideways.
 If that test hangs simply drag your testing window sideways in order for testing to continue.
-This will output an error in terminal and on the report.
+This will output an error in terminal and on the report below.

+test_login_user_navigation_bar_test_admin (drinker.tests.LoginUserNavigationBarTestAdmin) ...
+ERROR
+test_login_user_navigation_bar_test_user (drinker.tests.LoginUserNavigationBarTestUser) ...
+ERROR

 =============================
 Is this the key for rackspace cloud?